dluecking/pR1SE_australian_lakes/README.md

 ![image](./pictures/cluster_generation.png)

+### input for all of this
+'initial_data_susanne/' contains the input for this project.

+### Final Results
+'plots/' contains many plots that were generated in this pipeline.
+'main_figures/' contains the figures I suspect might become main figures in the publication.
+'FINAL_complete_relatives/' contains the final complete pR1SE-relatives found in NCBI and ASL.
+'FINAL_complete_relatives_proteins/' contains the correspponding proteins.

+The main findings regarding the pR1SE relatives can be accessed here: quick_access_pR1SE_google_sheet.R

 ### The parts of the project
 #### A - generate_protein_clusters
 Here, we find, align create hmm profiles for each ORF iteratively.